Bet on Arizona State online: BetMGM Promo

 Other bets you can make

-An easier way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the end of the contest.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 138.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

-There are lots of other ways to bet, too.
-You can wager on game props (will Arizona State beat Oregon State to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
-For more details on the many ways you can bet, check out the BetMGM app and website.
+There are many other ways to play, too.
+You can wager on game props (will Arizona State win the race to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many ways you can wager, check out the BetMGM app and website.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.